 1. Make a Plan Well Ahead of the Renovation

 For example, will the renovation impact your duct placement?
 Will you need to make alterations to the plans to accommodate your current HVAC layout?
 These are answers you should have before the work starts and you end up with a sticky situation.

 2. Cover Your Vents

-Dust, particularly the large particles that renovations kick up, will have a negative effect on your furnace and air conditioner.
-The larger the debris, the more likely it could harm your HVAC equipment.
+Construction dust and debris, particularly the large particles that renovations can kick up, will have a negative effect on your furnace and air conditioner.
+The larger the pieces, the more likely it could harm your HVAC equipment.

 Head all that dust off right away by covering the vents in the area the renovation is taking place.

 Remember: If your furnace is running, you don’t want to close off too many vents – that will restrict airflow.

 3. Turn Your Furnace Off When Work is in Progress

 When work is going on in your home, you should turn your furnace or air conditioner off.
 This will help prevent excess dirt and debris from potentially damaging your home heating and cooling systems.

 Drywall dust can cause major problems, especially if it gets into the inner workings of your furnace and clogs the secondary coil or other components.